 Continuing residence approval

-Anyone over the age of 18 who lives or stays regularly at the household of an authorised carer is classified as an adult household member, including young people who continuing living in their foster care placement.
+Anyone aged 18 and over who lives or stays regularly at the household of an authorised carer is classified as an adult household member, including young people who continue living in their foster care placement.

 The Children’s Guardian can give permission for a child turning 18 to continue living in their existing foster care placement without a Working with Check Clearance.
 If someone who was in out-of-home care before turning 18 years old is refused a WWCC clearance, they can apply to the Children’s Guardian for continuing residence approval so they can continue to live in their home.